 While autonomy is fast becoming a key component of highly valuable, dedicated workforces, it’s certainly not for everyone.
 Some managers prefer a strong hierarchy model, and often such an arrangement is undeniably more beneficial for some types of businesses – particularly those with a vast number of lesser skilled workers, or in professions where passion may be less of a driving force.
 It largely depends on the type of organisation and the existing management model in place.

 If you’re interested in finding out more, you can learn about workplace practices with an online Masters degree with SCU.
 Relevant units available include:

-- Leading and Managing People, as part of the Master of Business Administration
+- The Positive Leader, as part of the Master of Business Administration

 - Teaching and Supervision in a Clinical Setting, as part of the Master of Healthcare Leadership